Viola Katherine Clemmons

-Viola Katherine Clemmons, stage name Katherine Dayan, (17 November 1874 – 24 December 1930) was a stage actress best known for her romantic relationship with Buffalo Bill, and for her marriage to Howard Gould which ended in a divorce that was highly publicized in the press.
+Viola Katherine Clemmons, stage name Katherine Dayan, (17 November 1874 – 24 December 1930) was an actress, best known for her romantic relationship with Buffalo Bill and for her marriage to Howard Gould, which ended in a highly publicized divorce.

 Early life

 Viola Katherine Clemmons was born in Scott County, Illinois.
-Her father Seldon Perry Clemmons was thirty-one, and her mother Martha Isabell (née) Kilpatrick was twenty-nine.
+Her parents were Seldon Perry Clemmons and Martha Isabell (née) Kilpatrick.
 Seldon worked in retail running his own company called "S. P. Clemmons" and her mother Martha was a homemaker.
-In Katherine's first years of life, she was raised in Montezuma, Pike County, Illinois.
+In Katherine's first years of life, she was raised in Montezuma, Illinois.
 Katherine was the couple's third child.
 Their oldest daughter was named Ella May (1861–1935).
-Seldon and Martha would later have Ida Susan (1864–1871).
-Sadly Ida died young, at the age of six.
+Seldon and Martha later had Ida Susan (1864–1871).
 Katherine's parents later divorced when she was still young.
 After the divorce, the two surviving children (Ella May and Katherine) went to live with their father.
 In 1876, they went to live with their mother Martha, who had married Judge Walton Dayan, a stationer for the Southern Pacific Railroad.
-Occasionally, Katherine and Ella would visit their father and eight half-siblings.
-In 1891 Katherine, Ella May, Martha, and Walton moved to 449 Seneca Street in Palo Alto, California.
+Occasionally, Katherine and Ella visited their father and eight half-siblings.
+In 1891, Katherine, Ella May, Martha, and Walton moved to 449 Seneca Street in Palo Alto, California.
 Walton and Martha lived there until 1916.

 Acting career

-Katherine went by the stage name of "Katherine Dayan".
-Some of her first acting appearances were made at Maguire’s Opera House in San Francisco.
-Later, Katherine acted in a play called A Lady of Venice starring as a woman called "Nina", first in New York City, and then in Boston.
+Katherine went by the stage name of Katherine Dayan.
+Some of her early acting appearances were made at Maguire’s Opera House in San Francisco.
+Later, Katherine acted in a play titled A Lady of Venice, first in New York City and then in Boston.
 The play was bought by Buffalo Bill.
 According to one newspaper columnist's review, Katherine had a "beautiful profile and a lissome figure but was devoid of any acting ability".

 Relationship with Buffalo Bill

 Katherine first met Bill at one of his shows in England.
 Bill at first had doubts about Katherine and in a letter to Frank Butler emphasized that "She is too swift and dishonest for me".
-But Bill later recanted his views on Katherine and called her "the finest looking woman in the world".
+Bill later recanted his views on Katherine and called her "the finest looking woman in the world".
 However, when asked about her relationship with Buffalo Bill by the media, Katherine stated that "he was only her dramatic agent and as such had advanced her no funds that had not been repaid".
-Later in divorce court, her husband Howard Gould accused Katherine of improper conduct with Bill while Katherine and Howard were still married.
+Later in divorce court, her husband Howard Gould accused Katherine of adultery with Bill while Katherine and Howard were married.